Roles & Permissions

 NetStacks uses role-based access control (RBAC) to govern what each user can do within the platform.
 Roles are named collections of permissions that are assigned to users.
 When a user attempts an action — whether through the web interface or the API — the Controller checks whether any of the user's assigned roles contain the required permission.

-The system ships with three built-in roles (Admin, Operator, Viewer) that cover common access patterns.
-For organizations that need more granular control, custom roles can be created with any combination of the 20+ available permissions.
-Built-in roles cannot be modified or deleted, ensuring there is always a known-good baseline for administrative access.
+The system ships with three default roles (Admin, Operator, Viewer) that cover common access patterns.
+All roles are fully editable — admins can modify the permissions on any role, including the defaults, to match their organization's needs.
+The Admin role is protected from deletion to ensure there is always a known-good baseline for administrative access, but its permissions can still be customized.
+For organizations that need more granular control, additional custom roles can be created with any combination of the 20+ available permissions.

 - Admin — Full access to all features, settings, user management, and audit logs.